 But you know. . .
-I’m not risking that activity with tweens and teens.
-Over the years, I’ve developed adjective activities for older students, even adjective worksheets for high school.
+I’m not risking teaching adjectives with that activity for tweens and teens.
+Over the years, I’ve developed adjectives activities for older students, even adjective worksheets for high school.

 So!
 Decide what detail your students need.
 Older students can identify adjectives most of the time.
 I don’t always jump in with a full lesson, but if they are simply not grasping adjectives, I expand my lessons.

 If you read my post about teaching nouns, you know that I ask students to label nouns in my room.
 Typically, I provide plain yellow sticky notes for the nouns.
 Students identify nouns, and I leave the sticky notes as reminders.
 We enjoy ourselves as we label ALL of the nouns in my classroom.